Could you get convicted of money laundering buying money orders?

 Buying money orders with gift cards

 If you’re buying money orders with gift cards bought with a miles and points earning or cash back credit card, you shouldn’t be too concerned.
+Unless you’re participating in fraud and trying to scam someone.

-Because you’re manufacturing airline miles and points, not hiding cash by money laundering, you probably can’t be accused of money laundering.
+Because you’re manufacturing airline miles and points, not hiding cash by money laundering, you probably won’t be accused of money laundering.
 Buying money orders is the new US Mint coins, and no one who bought US Mint coins was accused of money laundering.

 But it’s a good idea, if you’re not already, to keep all your receipts.